NicholasBurgo/portfolio_Template/README.md

 ## Known issues

 - The background images might take a sec to load on slow connections
-- Some of the animations are kinda intensive so might be laggy on really old computers

 ## Credits

 Made this just for fun.
 Used some inspiration from other portfolio sites.
 Feel free to use it for whatever.